RyotaInagaki1/GeneralizationKangPark/README.md

 \subsection{How to Use the C++ code (.cc file) in Linux Terminal}

-Before you do anything, make sure your pwd is the same directory as is the coefficients\_d\-3\_oneDash.cc\newline
+Before you do anything, make sure your pwd is the same directory as is the coefficients\_d\-3\_oneDash.cc

 First, compile the C++ file.
 Type without quotes :\newline"g++ ./coefficients\_d\-3\_oneDash.cc \-o coefficients\_d2."
-\newline

 Then Type without quotes: \newline "./coefficients\_d2 NUM\_TERMS d output\_file \textless d \textgreater" where d is a positive integer parameter and NUM\_TERMS is the positive integer number of terms you want to compute $Q_{d-3}^{(1, -)}(n)$, $q_{d}^{(1)}(n)$ and $ \Delta^{(3,-)}_d(n)$